beeware/Python-iOS-template/README.rst

-Of course, just running Python code isn't very interesting by itself - you'll be able to output to the console, and see that output in XCode, but if you run tap the icon on your phone, you won't see anything - because there isn't a visible console on an iPhone.
+Of course, just running Python code isn't very interesting by itself - you'll be able to output to the console, and see that output in XCode, but if you tap the app icon on your phone, you won't see anything - because there isn't a visible console on an iPhone.

 To do something interesting, you'll need to work with the native iOS system